darioic/darioic/README.md

 - 🎒 I'm currently studying 4th year of telecommunication engineering in ETSETB.
 - 🙌 I'm a big passionate of programming, so here I leave the projects I have done!
 - 📚 I’m currently learning Haskell
-- ✍️ I'm also looking for the opportunity to do an internship in a company and to.
+- ✍️ I'm also looking for the opportunity to do an internship in a company and to form myself in cibersecurity.
 - 👯 I’m looking to collaborate on software developing projects
 - 📫 How to reach me: dimbernon3@gmail.com